tymyrddin/purple/source/docs/audits/compass.md

 ## Three readings of a finding

-The playbooks in this section rehearse the pattern stage by stage; here is the executive version.
+The audit playbooks rehearse the pattern stage by stage; here is the executive version.
 A finding can be read at three depths.
 Correction fixes the surface: the stale contact list is updated.
 Corrective action fixes the cause: the process that let it go stale gets an owner.
 The third reading asks what the organisation believed that made the gap seem impossible, because that belief is still out there, quietly producing the next